dgaydukov/cert-aws/sa/files/sa.md

 # generate only encrypted data key
 aws kms generate-data-key-without-plaintext --key-spec=AES_256 --key-id=alias/mykmskey
 ```
+You can encrypt data key using `encrypt` operation, but both command to generate data key already return encrypted version of key.
+Yet you can use `decrypt` to decrypt this version
+Also if you want to use new CMK and need to re-encrypt data key under new CMK use `re-encrypt`
 Since `generate-data-key-without-plaintext` doesn't return plaintext key, it considered safer.
 One application is HPC where single component create others
 and put data key into each new component, so main component doesn't need to see plaintext key (yet other components can use kms decrypt to decrypt data key).
 Digital signature: